shrisharaob/BarebonesML/README.md

 The repository is organized into folders, each dedicated to a specific machine learning algorithm.
 Each folder typically includes:

 - A Python script implementing the algorithm from scratch.
+- The details of the logic used and docs can be found [here](https://shrisharaob.github.io/tutorials/BareBonesML/index.html)
 - A README file providing an overview of the algorithm, its purpose, and usage.

 ## Getting Started